-The Research Representative is the voice of all Research Higher Degree (RHD) students at the University, advocating on their behalf and advising the President and other Executive members in areas of advocacy that affect them.
-He/she communicates with the Office of Graduate Studies on matters related to RHD students, and monitors issues throughout Australian universities or the community which may affect RHD students.
+The Research Representative is the voice of all Higher Degree Research (HDR) students at the University, advocating on their behalf and advising the President and other Executive members in areas of advocacy that affect them.
+They communicate with the Office of Graduate Research on matters related to HDR students, and monitor issues throughout Australian universities or the community which may affect HDR students.

-The Research Representative, in collaboration with the Satellite Representative, also assists and supports students enrolled externally in a Research Higher Degree.
+The Research Representative, in collaboration with the Satellite Representative, also assists and supports students enrolled externally in Higher Degree Research.

 I am a third year PhD candidate in the School of Education.
 My research explores tension points in environmental and sustainability education and is informed by philosophy of education and sociological theories.
 I am a domestic Australian student, and completed my Bachelor of Teaching (Humanities) (Honours) with Honours Class I at the University of Newcastle in 2017.
 Prior to university, I lived in the Upper Hunter and completed my HSC at Muswellbrook High School.